microsoft/AzureTRE/docs/tre-templates/shared-services/nexus.md

    1. For example, pip will need the `index`, `index-url` and `trusted-host` values in the global `pip.conf` file to be modified to use the new URL.

-2. Once you've confirmed there are no dependencies on the old Nexus shared service, you can delete it using the API.
+2. Once you've confirmed there are no dependencies on the old Nexus shared service, you can delete it using the API or UI.

 ## Renewing certificates for Nexus